collectivae/website-source/content/blog/hiring-1/_index.md

 - Check Meta's paper: [The Scientific Method in the Science of Machine Learning](https://ai.meta.com/research/publications/the-scientific-method-in-the-science-of-machine-learning/).
 - Write a simple jupyter notebook showcasing the scientific method on any dataset of your choice.
 - Synthetic data are allowed.
-- Use [this](https://htmtopdf.herokuapp.com/ipynbviewer/) to convert the notebook to PDF.

 ### Mathematician